 Carefully read the letter to determine important appeal deadlines and the reason for denial.
 If your claim was denied simply because of missing paperwork or your employer made an error, you may be able to clear up the matter fairly easily.

-If your employer is disputing your claim, however, you should promptly speak with a qualified attorney for the best possible outcome.
+If your employer is disputing your claim, however, you should promptly speak with a qualified Washington DC workers comp attorney for the best possible outcome.
 The appeals process varies by state, and in most cases, you will have to attend a hearing in front of an administrative board or commission.
-Having experienced legal representation on your side can help secure your workers’ comp benefits.
+Having an experienced Washington DC workers’ compensation lawyer on your side can help secure your workers’ comp benefits.

 Appealing a wrongful denial of your workers (workmans) compensation benefits can be a difficult process, and may require you to attend an administrative board or commission hearing to combat the disputes made by your employer or insurance company.
 It also heavily depends on the state in which you originally filed.

-The work injury compensation attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. have more than 30 years’ experience assisting employees (including union members) who sustained injuries while on the job in the Washington metropolitan area as well as the states of Virginia and Maryland.
+The Washington DC workers’ compensation lawyers at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP have more than 30 years’ experience assisting employees (including union members) who sustained injuries while on the job in the Washington metropolitan area as well as the states of Virginia and Maryland.
 We can assist you during any part of the workers’ comp claim process, from filing the initial paperwork to understanding when your workers’ comp payments will stop or if your benefits have been wrongfully terminated.
-Learn about your rights today by discussing the specifics of your claim with a work injury compensation lawyer from our firm during a free, confidential consultation.
+Learn about your rights today by discussing the specifics of your claim with a Washington DC workers’ compensation attorney from our firm during a free, confidential consultation.